visit-dav/largedata/help/using-for-uploads.md

 a shell command-line.

 1. First, fork the repository on GitHub
-   * Open a browser to https://github.com/visit-dav/largedata
+   * Open a browser to [https://github.com/visit-dav/largedata](https://github.com/visit-dav/largedata)
    * Find and press the `Fork` button in the upper right
    * GitHub will ask you *where* you want to create the fork.
    * Create the fork in your personal space on GitHub.
    * Lets assume your GitHub name is `fizbo`.
-   * Once you create the fork, it
+   * Once you create the fork, clone it
 2. Create a local clone
    * Its best to use `ssh` to create the clone.
    ```